Rafix94/todo/README.md

 This application follows a microservices architecture and is managed using Docker Compose.
 It comprises various components that collaborate to deliver different functionalities.

 ### Components
 1. Config Server: This server provides configurations for other microservices such as edgeserver, eureka, and useragent.
-Configuration files are stored in the todo-config repository.
+Configuration files are stored in the todo-config repository https://github.com/Rafix94/todo-config.

 2. Eureka Server: Located at http://localhost:8091/, the Eureka server maintains a registry of registered microservices.
 Both edgeserver and useragent register with Eureka, enabling traffic load balancing across multiple instances.